stidk/GAM-SSD/README.md

 # GAM-SSD
-### 1.you need to install paddlepaddle1.8.0 or you can use paddle aistudio online directly without install any packets.
+#### 1.we suggest you use paddle aistudio online directly without install any packets.
-### 2.you need to download open dataset pascalvoc.zip yourself.
+#### 2.you need to download open dataset pascalvoc.zip yourself.
 Then run the command lines to build dataset.

 ```
 !unzip -q /home/aistudio/data/data4379/pascalvoc.zip -d /home/aistudio/PaddleDetection-release-0.4/dataset/voc'